Lead Contamination in Drinking Water: What You Need To Know

 Lead is a common ingredient in paints, gasoline, ceramic products, caulking, and pipe solder.
 Most commonly, lead is used in the production of lead-acid batteries, ammunition, metal products (solder and pipes), and x-ray shielding.
 An estimated 1.52 million metric tons of lead were used for various industrial applications in the United States in 2004.
 The majority of that tonnage (83%) was used for lead-acid battery production.

 While useful, lead is highly toxic.
 Federal, state, and local governments have worked to reduce the use of lead in many products over the past 40 years.
 Lead screening programs have helped to both prevent and treat exposed individuals.
-Despite making great progress to create awareness of the dangers of lead exposure, roughly 25% of households in the United States with children under the age of six contain significant amounts of lead-contaminated paint, dust, or soil.
+Despite making great progress to create awareness of the dangers of lead exposure, roughly 25% of households in the United States with children under the age of six contain significant amounts of lead-contaminated paint, dust, water, or soil.

 How Are People Exposed To Lead?